OpenPrinting/openprinting.github.io/_documentation/01-printer-application.md

 Ever wondered how a Printer works?
 What are the different steps involved between the print command and the final output?

 The following document contains information about the history of printing and its evolution.
 It describes Printer Applications.
 What were the issues with the previous methodologies?
 How Printer Applications helped in solving them?
-Why it has been referred as the "Technology for Future"?
-In the end, it also contains roles of different entities including OpenPrinting, Manufacturers and the User.
+Why it has been referred to as the "Technology for Future"?
+In the end, it also contains roles of different entities including OpenPrinting, Manufacturers, and the User.

 __Table of Contents__